ReeceGoding/Frustration-One-Year-With-R/README.md

         issues](https://adv-r.hadley.nz/evaluation.html#base-evaluation),
         but the extent of them has never been completely clear to me.

-Of all the problems that I’ve written about, this section’s is the one that probably bothers me the most.
-So many of R’s problems could be sidestepped if I could fearlessly use `with()` and `subset()` at all times, but R’s nasty habit of not explaining the dangers that it warms you of leaves me in constant paranoia.
+Of all the problems that I’ve written about, this section’s probably bother me the most.
+So many of R’s problems could be sidestepped if we could fearlessly use `with()` and `subset()` at all times, but R’s nasty habit of not explaining the dangers that it warms you of leaves me in constant paranoia.

 ## Missing Features